wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 https://wpaffiliatemanager.com/screen-shots/

 == Changelog ==

+= 2.6.1 =
+- Added an option that will prevent affiliates from earning a commission on their own purchases.
+- Fixed a bug where an affiliate's Payment Method would be shown as "Check" when no payout option was selected.

 = 2.6.0 =
 - Fixed an issue where the affiliate "approve" button would cause an error for Italian translation.